mlafeldt/chef-runner/README.md

 exact order given.
 The tool has a flexible recipe syntax allowing you to compose your run list in multiple ways.

-1) Run default recipe when passing no arguments:
+1) Run local default recipe when passing no arguments:

     $ chef-runner